 Media landscape

-Though relatively diverse, the Guinea-Bissau media are strongly polarised.
-State-owned media, which are subject to strong influence from the government, consist of: national television, which struggles to cover the entire country; national radio; the newspaper No Pintcha and the official press agency.
-About 60 private and community radio stations also operate, along with privately owned newspapers and a small number of online media.
+The relative diversity of the media in Guinea-Bissau is characterised by heavy polarisation.
+The state-owned media, which are subject to strong influence from the government, consist of the national TV broadcaster, which struggles to cover the entire country, the national radio, the newspaper No Pintcha and the Guinea-Bissau news agency.
+There are also 88 privately owned and community radio stations, privately owned newspapers, and a small number of online media.

 Political context